Do Analysts Recommend You Should Buy YETI Holdings, Inc. (YETI) Stock?

-On Wednesday, shares of YETI Holdings, Inc. (NYSE:YETI) marked $37.43 per share versus a previous $37.91 closing price.
-With having a -1.27% loss, an insight into the fundamental values of YETI Holdings, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-YETI showed a rise of 7.62% within its YTD performance, with highs and lows between $17.11 – $38.61 during the period of 52 weeks, compared to the simple moving average of 22.21% in the period of the last 200 days.
+On Tuesday, shares of YETI Holdings, Inc. (NYSE:YETI) marked $34.23 per share versus a previous $35.80 closing price.
+With having a -4.39% loss, an insight into the fundamental values of YETI Holdings, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+YETI showed a fall of -1.58% within its YTD performance, with highs and lows between $17.61 – $38.61 during the period of 52 weeks, compared to the simple moving average of 11.47% in the period of the last 200 days.

 ROTH Capital equity researchers changed the status of YETI Holdings, Inc. (NYSE: YETI) shares to a “Buy” rating in the report published on December 17th, 2019.
 Other analysts, including Goldman, also published their reports on YETI shares.
 Goldman repeated the rating from the previous report, marking YETI under “Buy” rating, in the report published on December 5th, 2019.
 Additionally, YETI shares got another “Neutral” rating from Citigroup, setting a target price of $37 on the company’s shares, according to the report published in November 1st, 2019.
 On May 3rd, 2019, Goldman Downgrade an Neutral rating and increased its price target from $31 to $33.
 On the other hand, Morgan Stanley Downgrade the “Equal-Weight” rating for YETI shares, as published in the report on March 29th, 2019.
 Jefferies seems to be going bullish on the price of YETI shares, based on the price prediction for YETI, indicating that the shares will jump from $35 to $40, giving the shares “Buy” rating based on their report from March 22nd, 2019.
 Another “Buy” rating came from BofA/Merrill, providing a prediction for $40 price target according to the report published in March 19th, 2019.